 Now for the final step.
 We can install the SportsDevil addon from the repository itself.

 I like installing addons directly from the developer when I can.
 Not only does that ensure that you’re getting the latest version of the addon, but it means there are a lot fewer options in this step.

 Click Install From Repository to continue.

-Since I’m installing the SportsDevil addon to a clean installation of Kodi 18.9, the only repositories on this device are the official Kodi repository and the one we just installed.
+Since I’m installing the SportsDevil addon to a clean Kodi 18.9, the only repositories on this device are the official Kodi repository and the one we just installed.

 You might have a lot more repositories on your system.